nightroman/FarNet/PowerShellFar/README.md

 See more [Examples].

-**Command echo rule**

-Commands with console output print (echo) their text before output if the text starts with a space and does not end with "#".
+**REPL $r**

+REPL `$r` variable is used to keep command output if a command has a space after `ps:`.

+This command prints processes and keeps them as `$r`:

+    ps: Get-Process

+This command just prints processes:

+    ps:Get-Process

 *********************************************************************
 ## Menu commands